17711-mesh/ansible-role.compose-to-quadlet/README.md

-# README.md
-# Ansible Role: compose-to-quadlet
+# Ansible Role: Compose to Quadlet

 This role wraps the Python project `python.compose-to-quadlet` to generate Podman Quadlet units from a Docker/Podman Compose file.